 Danger #3: Deadly Drug Interactions with Heroin

-Heroin is capable of many dangerous drug to drug interactions which can act to amplify or degrade the effects of both heroin and the other drug being used.
-Some of the more dangerous drugs interactions include¹:
+Heroin is capable of many dangerous drug interactions that can amplify the effects of heroin.
+Some of the more dangerous drugs interactions include:

-- Alcohol: Using heroin in tandem with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
-Alcohol has a similar effect of depression on vital functions and because of this can dramatically increase the risk of death¹.
+- Alcohol: Using heroin with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
+Alcohol has a similar depressive effect on vital functions and using them together can dramatically increase the risk of death.

 - Benzodiazepines: Especially alprazolam (Xanax) and diazepam (Valium).
-These drugs also act as a CNS depressant and the combined effects of a Benzo with heroin can result in such severe breathing depression that it is potentially fatal.
-Fatalities have been directly linked to dual heroin and xanax use¹.
+These drugs also act as powerful depressants and the combined effects of a benzodiazepine with heroin can result in severe breathing depression.
+Fatalities have been directly linked to dual heroin and Xanax use.

-- Stavudine (Zerit): An antiretroviral drug for HIV treatment, the decreased gastrointesinal peristalsis produced by heroin leads to longer exposure to stomach acid which degrades the drug substantially and results in sub-therapeutic blood concentrations.
+- Stavudine (Zerit): An antiretroviral drug for HIV treatment, the decreased digestive function produced by heroin leads to longer exposure to stomach acid which degrades the drug and results in sub-therapeutic blood concentrations.

 - Zidovudine (Retrovir): Another antiretroviral drug for HIV treatment, the decreased gastrointestinal function actually increases absorption of this drug, leading to toxicity and produces symptoms similar to opioid withdrawal.

 - Dextromethorphan (Robitussin): Can produce delirium when mixed with opioids, especially heroin.